Read time: 5 minutes

 Dismount-Database <mailbox database name>

 For the database to run smoothly, some essential Exchange Server services must be running.
-If the Exchange Services is not in the “Running” state, then users must run them.
+If the Exchange Services are not in the “Running” state, then users must run them.

-On your Exchange Server system, open the Windows Run box by pressing the Windows plus the R key, type services.msc, and click on OK.
+On your Exchange Server system, open the Windows Run box by pressing the Windows + R key, type services.msc, and click on OK.exchnage database unknown error 2

 It would open the Services page.
 Locate the vital Microsoft Exchange Services, select them one by one, and right-click on it to select the Restart option from the drop-down list.

-The services would get started in a short time.
-Once all required services are restarted, restart the Exchange system.
+The services will start in a short time.
+Once all required services are running, restart the Exchange system.
 Go to Exchange Admin Center and check the status of the mailbox database now.
 Remount the database if required.

 Repairing the Exchange database can be another solution to resolve the “Exchange Database Status Unknown” error.
 Exchange Server users know about the inbuilt repair utility “Eseutil” to check the database’s integrity and perform the soft & hard repairs as per the requirement.
-So, users can first try to run Eseutil for EDB repair.
+So, users can first try to run Eseutil to repair EDB files.
 To use this application, the Exchange database first needs to be dismounted.
 Then pursue this procedure:

 1. Reach to the location of Microsoft in-built Exchange database repair utility.